CPR classes available 7 days a week. Same-day certification.

 Online Component

-Be sure to review PRECOURSE PREPARATION segment (below, after the schedule) to understand the full extent of self-preparation required prior to class.
+Be sure to review the PRECOURSE PREPARATION segment below to understand the full extent of self-preparation required prior to class.

 Start your online work (details below) by visiting https://elearning.heart.org/course/424.
-There are two components you must complete:
+There are two free components you must complete:

-2) about 4 hours of videos/questions.
-Once completed, it will generate a certificate (see example).
+2) VIDEOS: about 4 hours of videos/questions.
+Once completed, you will need to complete a survey for it to generate a certificate (see example).

 To register for a class, please submit your certificate to CPRmobile.me@gmail.com.